hodyroff/scs-training/README.md

 recommend to reach out to the Forum SCS-Standards <scs@osb-alliance.com>
 to ensure that this can be done.
 We recommend trainees to ensure that trainings are offered in alignment with the licensing terms of the ITU and the support from the Forum SCS-Standards at the OSBA.
+The attribution requirement (the BY) in the license should ensure that this note here can be found.
+Derived materials need to be made available under such terms again (the SA), so we hope that freely sharing will not lead to abuse.
+Please report any copyright violation to the ITU and <s7n@garloff.de>.

 ## Table of Contents
 ### [Introduction](Introduction/)